 - increasing the effectiveness of health warnings, and ensuring that smokers aren't being misled about some brands being less harmful than others.

 For more information, please see this BHF commissioned report: Standardised Packaging for Tobacco Products: Recent evidence from Australia and United Kingdom, December 2014.

-For more information, please read our policy statement or email us at [email protected].
+For more information, please read email us at [email protected].